Grief and Loss Therapy

 Disconnection from others or from your sense of self

-Fear about the future or uncertainty of how to rebuild
+Fear about the future or uncertainty about rebuilding your life

 Engaging in unhealthy coping skills to manage emotions